AnthonyY-dev/PCPowerController/README.md

 ## Youtube

-- Here is a youtube video displaying my project: `WIP`
+- Here is a youtube video displaying my project: https://youtu.be/HdTAr4uzxLw

 ## License